celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/quick-start.md

 {% hint style="warning" %}
 **Warning**: Self-custodying keys has associated security and financial risks.
 Loss or theft of keys can result in irrecovable loss of funds.
 This guide also requires technical knowledge.
 You should be comfortable with using a Command Line Interface (CLI) and understand the basics of how cryptographic network accounts work.
 {% endhint %}

-{% hint style="info" %}
-**Release Candidate**: Use of Celo Mainnet Release Candidate network is subject to [these terms](../important-information/rc-network-disclaimer.md).
-Please note that this network may not graduate to Celo Mainnet, in which case a new network will be stood up, and new `ReleaseGold` contracts deployed with different addresses.
-You will then need to follow this guide again.
-{% endhint %}

 ## Support